wilsondesouza/wilsondesouza/README.md

 <div>
   <p><b>ENG</b></p>
   <p>Beginner in the world of programming.
 I decided to start studying in the IT area when I entered the Computer Engineering graduation.
-    I am currently in second period and looking for an internship.</p>
+    I am currently in third semester and looking for an internship.</p>
   Organized and systematic.
 Ethical and professional.
 Investigative, Conventional e Realistic</p>
 </div>